yzh44yzh/elixir_course/lesson_13/13_02_release.md

 - and any supporting files - such as config.exs, sys.config, vm.args,
 - as well as the shell script used to set up the environment and run the release into a gzipped tarball for easy deployment.

+Overlay:
+When a release is constructed, and prior to it being archived, additional files or directories may be desired in the release, and overlays are used to accomplish that.
+They consist of a few primitive operations: mkdir, copy, link, and template, and allow you to do one of those four operations to extend the contents of the release as desired.

 ### Erlang/OTP tools